john-vantuyl-pemco/Cognizant-Intelligent-Test-Scripter/README.md

 If you have any queries on Cognizant Intelligent Test Scripter, please post your questions on [Cognizant ITS Google Group](https://groups.google.com/forum/#!forum/cognizant-intelligent-test-scripter).

-To ask specific questions on project development, to discuss future improvements or for any other technical detail, please join the [Cognizant ITS chat on Gitter](https://gitter.im/Cognizant-Intelligent-Test-Scripter).
+To ask specific questions on project development, to discuss future improvements, or for any other technical detail, please join the [Cognizant ITS chat on Gitter](https://gitter.im/Cognizant-Intelligent-Test-Scripter).

 ## License